GaloisInc/adapt/Ingest/Language.md

 A Note About Provenance Tags
 ----------
+**We choose not to represent provenance tags in the ADAPT model, and we aim not to parse or interpret them during Phase 1.
+Later, we may interpret the tag expressions and create the necessary edges in our graph to represent provenance encoded in those tags using the wasDerivedFrom relationship discussed below.
+Thus for Phase 1, TA1 performers whose data we use should not use these CDM constructs.**

 Provenance tags in CDM indicate entity dependencies on other entities or on subjects.
 A tag may define a subject or entity either as an original source or as a derivative from other original sources.
 As of CDM v0.7, tags are structured in this manner:

 The tag expression syntax is: